Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers see value in the product, but it cannot adapt well enough to their process, team structure, or reporting needs.
 This often appears in growing accounts with more nuanced workflows.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Product not flexible enough" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.